AllenNeuralDynamics/aind-cloud-fusion/README.md

 ### Features
 - Lightweight, pure-python installation
-- Support for generic image volume file formats (zarr, n5, tiff stack) and transforms (affine, flow field)
+- Support for generic image volume file formats (zarr, n5, tiff stack) and transforms (affine, flow field).
+Transform types compose and can be used in sequence with one another.
 - Modular image blending (max projection, linear averaging, deep blending)
 - Parallel execution across multiple GPU's
 - Deskewing and anisotropy correction